mozilla-services/iprepd/README.md

 #### GET /violations

-Returns violations configured in iprepd in a JSON document.
+Returns violations configured in repd in a JSON document.

 ##### Response body